turbot/steampipe-export/out/README.md

 **Flags**

-* `config`: Specifies the configuration file for the tool.
-You can provide a file path to load configuration settings.
+* `config`: lets you set the configuration options that are supported by the underlying [Steampipe plugin](https://hub.steampipe.io/plugins/turbot/aws/configuration).
 * `limit`: Sets a limit on the number of rows to retrieve.
 Useful when you want to restrict the amount of data fetched.
 * `select`: Lets you specify the columns you want to display in the output.
 You can provide a comma-separated list of column names.
 * `where`: Allows you to define a WHERE clause to filter the data you want to query.
 For example, you can filter based on specific conditions.

-## Configuration
-If you require [configuration](https://hub.steampipe.io/plugins/turbot/aws#configuration) for the extension, you need to set this prior to loading the extension.

 ## Installation